 From Spring to Fall 1995 he was a visiting scholar at the School of Mechanical Engineering of Georgia Tech, Atlanta, USA, working with Prof. Wayne J. Book on control of flexible manipulators.

 Since 1996 Dr. Rocco has been with the Department of Electronics, Information and Bioengineering of Politecnico di Milano, where he is currently Full Professor in Systems and Control.
-He teaches Automatic Control to Mechanical and Aerospace engineering students and Control of Industrial Robots to Automation engineering students.
+He teaches Automatic Control to Aerospace engineering students, Control of Industrial Robots to Automation engineering students, and Industrial Automation to Management Engineering students.

 From 2013 to 2018 he has served as Chair of the BSc and MSc Programs in Automation and Control Engineering at Politecnico di Milano.